kyma-project/kyma/docs/application-connector/10-04-connector-service-troubleshooting.md

 ## Certificate renewal returns 403

-If you try to renew a certificate and get the following error:
+While trying to renew a certificate you may get this error:
 ```json
 {
   "code": 403,
   "error": "Certificate has been revoked."
 }
 ```
-it means that the certificate has been revoked.
+It means that the certificate has been revoked.

 You cannot renew a certificate that has been revoked.
 To generate a new certificate, see [this tutorial](#tutorials-get-the-client-certificate).